Slavonice: Sights

 The town has a traditional medieval Renaissance town centre.
 Cellar vaults, facades of houses with typical gables derived from the Italian Renaissance and a guild rooms with murals have been preserved.
 The rich sgraffito decoration of the houses is also typical, including complex figural scenes.

 Church of the Assumption of the Virgin Mary is located between the two town squares.
 Its tower was built in 1503–1549 and is one of the symbols of the town.
 It is accessible to the public as a lookout tower.

-Church of Saint John the Baptist was built in the 13th or 14th century.
-It has a facade decorated with sgraffito from the end of the 16th century.
+The Church of Saint John the Baptist was built in the 13th or 14th century.
+It has a façade decorated with sgraffito from the end of the 16th century.
 Today it serves to cultural purposes.
 Church of the Holy Cross is a cemetery church from 1702.
 Outside the urban area, there is the pilgrimage Church of Corpus Cristi, which was built originally in the 13th century and renewed after it was burned down during the Hussite Wars.

 The Gothic underground system is preserved to this day.
 About 380 m of tunnels are open to the visitors.
 Part of the town fortifications have also been preserved, including two gates, two bastions and several fragments of town walls.

 In popular culture

-The town was used by Jaromil Jireš as a location for his film Valerie and Her Week of Wonders (1970).
+The films Valerie and Her Week of Wonders (1970) and Barefoot (2017) were filmed here.